tnmsoft/betadocs/_docs/dashboard-designer/dashboard-item-settings/filter-elements.md

 ### Master Filtering
 The Dashboard allows you to use any data aware dashboard item as a filter for other dashboard items ([Master Filter]({% link _docs/dashboard-designer/interactivity/master-filtering.md %})).

-> [!IMPORTANT]
+{: .note }
-> Note that filter elements do not support Master Filter selection modes.
+Note that filter elements do not support Master Filter selection modes.
 You can switch the selection mode by [changing the type](#overview) of the required filter element.

 Depending on the filter element type, you can select a value(s) to make other dashboard items display only data related to the selected value(s).